Quick Donate: sharing the results

 Our focus was on creating the simplest possible experience for users.
 That meant stripping out, or reconfiguring, much of what you usually see in cultural ecommerce experiences, with a strong focus on user experience and how the tool worked on mobile devices.

-After a couple of months of organisations using the tool, here are the results:
+After a few months of organisations using the tool, here are the results (these stats were updated on 16th November 2020):

-- Seven organisations signed up, with six feeling the benefit already and one more going live soon
+- Eight organisations signed up, with seven feeling the benefit already and one more going live soon

 - Avg 73% Gift Aid opt-in rate (which allows UK organisations to claim an additional 25% on top of the value of original donations)